istudyatuni/kotync/docs/install.md

 curl -L https://github.com/istudyatuni/kotync/raw/master/docs/docker-compose.yml -o docker-compose.yml
 ```

-After that fill environment variables inside, and run:
+After that fill environment variables inside.
+Some notes:

+- VERSION can be `dev`, or the version itself, like `0.1.0`.
+See all tags [here](https://github.com/istudyatuni/kotync/pkgs/container/kotync).
+- ADMIN_API is optional path prefix to enable some additiional features, like statistics.
+URL will look like `http://IP/ADMIN_API/stats`
+- RUST_LOG - set level of logging

+Then run:

 ```sh
 # SQLite